Interview with Canadian Country Artist Olivia Rose

 As with most artists, the pandemic meant that I had to stop performing live.
 This was difficult on my mental health, but I re-focused that energy towards songwriting instead.
 Stepping back from live performances has ultimately made me a better songwriter.

-Recording an album has always been a dream of mine since I was little, and I feel like there is no better time than now to do it!
-My writing has given me a lot of possible song options to choose from, so I’m working out the album cuts, but the biggest thing you can expect from this record is storytelling, storytelling, and more storytelling!
+Recording an album has always been a dream of mine.
+My writing has given me a lot of possible song options to choose from.
+I’m working out the album cuts, but the biggest thing you can expect from this record is storytelling, storytelling, and more storytelling!